JunyuanWu2024/Interactive-Art-Showcase/README.md

 # 🪨 Moss and Stones - Full Stack Web Project

 ## 📌 Project Overview
-This is a full-stack web application developed for COMP4621.
+This is a full-stack web application.
 It showcases a nature-inspired theme titled **"Moss and Stones"**, combining frontend aesthetics with backend functionality.
 The site includes user login/registration, responsive design, and multi-page navigation.

 ## 🔧 Tech Stack